• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 What are the side effects of oil pulling?

-Other than a coconut oil allergy, there are not many contraindications.
-The product is edible, so no amount should cause damage to your body.
-Some case reports bring attention to lipoid pneumonia, however this is extremely rare and only happens if patients overdo what is recommended.
+Aside from a coconut oil allergy, there are few contraindications.
+The product is edible, so no amount should harm your body.
+Some case reports bring attention to lipoid pneumonia, which is extremely rare and only happens if patients overdo what is recommended.

 How long does it take for coconut oil to whiten teeth?